-The Pritikin Program for Diet and Exercise by Nathan Pritikin, by Patrick M. McGrady Jr.
+The Pritikin Program for Diet and Exercise by Nathan Pritikin and Patrick M. McGrady Jr.

-The Complete Scarsdale Medical Diet by Herman Tarnower, by Samm Sinclair Baker
+The Complete Scarsdale Medical Diet by Herman Tarnower and Samm Sinclair Baker

 The Russian Empire: A Portrait in Photographs by Chloe Obolensky, with an introduction by Max Hayward